Types of commands

 For a complete list of distributable streaming commands, see Streaming commands in the Search Reference.

+For centralized streaming commands, the order of the events matters.
 A centralized streaming command applies a transformation to each event returned by a search.
 But unlike distributable streaming commands, a centralized streaming command only works on the search head.
 You might also hear the term "stateful streaming" to describe these commands.

 For more information about transforming commands and their role in create statistical tables and chart visualizations, see About transforming commands and searches in the this manual.